Extraordinary harms young people are facing due to climate change,

-Friday's ruling is "the first time [that] a U.S. court not only recognized the extraordinary harms young people are facing due to climate change, but ordered an agency to do something about it."
-(Photo: Joe Brusky/flickr/cc)
+Friday's ruling is "the first time [that] a U.S. court not only recognized the extraordinary harms young people are facing due to climate change but ordered an agency to do something about it.

 Judge orders state Department of Ecology to create new rules to cap emissions by end of 2016

-The young activists suing the U.S. government over its role in climate change scored another victory in court on Friday, as a judge in Seattle ordered the Washington Department of Ecology (DOE) to announce an emissions reduction rule by the end of the year and make recommendations to reach those targets to the state legislature in 2017.
+The young activists suing the U.S. government over its role in climate change scored another victory in court on Friday.
+A judge in Seattle ordered the Washington Department of Ecology (DOE) to announce an emissions reduction rule by the end of the year and recommend to the state legislature that those targets be reached in 2017.

 King County Superior Court Judge Hollis Hill also ordered the department to consult with the young plaintiffs on crafting those recommendations.